Janice-M/Freya/README.md

 # Freya

-## subreddit chrome extension that shows top posts of all time in a subreddit
+## Launch a new tab with top posts from any subreddit on reddit.

 ![reddit](images/icon.png)